hacktoberfest-unicam/awesome-hacktoberfest-beryllium-bear/Easy/Array/Find minimum and maximum value.md

 ```
 Output:
 ```
-Minimum element is: 1 (Verified with 5 comparison) Maximum element is: 9 (Verified with 5 comparison)
+The minimum element is: 1 (Verified with 5 comparisons) The maximum element is: 9 (Verified with 5 comparisons)
 ```